Helbling-Technik/HelMoRo/docs/hardware/assembly_instructions.md

 ![Image](assembly_instructions/T3S2.png)

-Attach the LIDAR using 4x M3x8 screws.
+Mount the LIDAR on the Hood using 4x M3x8 screws.

 ### Step 3: Camera